sdgluck/wait-for-decorator/README.md

 # wait-for-decorator

-> Decorate a class method to return and wait on a Promise or multiple Promises on the class instance before executing
+> Decorate a class method to return and wait on a Promise on the class instance before executing

 Made with ❤ at [@outlandish](http://www.twitter.com/outlandish)